Canella

+Description

+Flowers perfect, regular; sepals 3, imbricated, persistent; petals 5, imbricated; stamens monadelphous.
+Fruit baccate, indehiscent, 2 to 4-seeded.

+A tree, with scaly aromatic bark, stout ashy gray branchlets conspicuously marked with large orbicular leaf-scars.
+Leaves petiolate, alternate, destitute of stipules, penniveined, entire, pellucid-punctate, coriaceous.
+Flowers arranged in a many-flowered subcorymbose terminal or subterminal panicle composed of several dichotomously branched cymes from the axis of the upper leaves or of minute caducous bracts.
+Sepals suborbiculate, concave, coriaceous, erect, their margins ciliate.
+Petals hypogynous, in a single row on the slightly convex receptacle, oblong, concave, rounded at the extremity, fleshy, twice the length of the sepals, white or rose-colored.
+Stamens about twenty, hypogynous, the filaments connate into a tube crenulate at the summit, and slightly extended above the linear anthers, which are adnate to its outer face, and longitudinally two-valved.
+Ovary free, included in the androecium, cylindrical or oblong-conical, one-celled, with two parietal placentas, few-ovuled; style short, fleshy, the summit two or three-lobed, stigmatic; ovules arcuate, horizontal or descending, imperfectly anatropous, attached by a short funiculus.
+Fruit globular or slightly ovate, fleshy, minutely pointed with the base of the persistent style.
+Seeds reniform, suspended; testa thick, crustaceous, shining black; tegmen soft, membranaceous.
+Embryo curved, near the summit of the copious oleo-fleshy albumen, its radicle next the hilum; cotyledons oblong.

 The wood of Canella is very heavy and exceedingly hard, strong, and close-grained, with numerous thin, inconspicuous medullary rays; it is dark red-brown, and the thick sapwood consists of 25 to 30 layers of annual growth, light brown or yellow in color.
 The specific gravity of the absolutely dry wood grown in Florida is 0.9893; a cubic foot of the dry wood weighs 61.65 pounds.

 Canella attains in Florida a height of 25 to 30 feet, with a straight trunk eight to 10 inches in diameter.
 On the mountains of Jamaica, it is said to grow sometimes to the height of 50 feet.
 The principal branches are slender, horizontal, and spreading, forming a compact round-headed top.
 The light gray bark of the trunk is an eighth of an inch thick, the surface is broken into many short thick scales rarely more than 2-3 in long, and about twice the thickness of the pale yellow, aromatic inner bark.
 The leaves are obovate, round or slightly emarginate at the apex, and contracted into a short, stout, grooved petiole; they are 3.5-5.0 in long, 1.5-2.0 in broad, bright deep green, and lustrous.
 The flowers open in the autumn, and the fruit ripens in March and April, when it is bright crimson, soft, and fleshy, and is eaten by many birds.